benwoodward/dotfiles/.config/nvim/files/vim_tips.md

 - `gq` Format selected text.

 ## H
-- `h` Move cursor one character to the left.
-- `4h` Move cursor four characters to the left.
 - `dh` Delete character to the left of cursor.
-- `:h` Opens up vim help in a new window.
-- `:h` a Opens vim help to documentation on the a key.
 - `:h i_CTRL-R` Opens vim help to documentation on pressing control and r while in insert mode.
 - `H` Move cursor to first (highest) line in window.